 As the Viaduct Rail Park moves forward, neighborhood community partners are simultaneously leading engagement efforts to ensure that Chinatown's character is maintained and residents' needs are continually met as the neighborhood undergoes change.
 The Philadelphia Chinatown Development Corporation (PCDC) kicked off an update to the Chinatown Neighborhood Plan in December of 2016, working with Interface Studio.
-The neighborhood plan will address needs for housing, connectivity, and open space, and collect citizen input through a series of public forums.
-Down the street, the Asian Arts Initiative (AAI), just began a cultural planning process entitled: People:Power:Place, which will create a shared cultural vision for Chinatown North.
+The neighborhood plan addresses needs for housing, connectivity, and open space, and collect citizen input through a series of public forums.
+Down the street, the Asian Arts Initiative (AAI), was in the midst of its cultural planning process entitled: People:Power:Place, which will create a shared cultural vision for Chinatown North.